Sef Cadayona

-John Paul Joseph Cadayona (born March 3, 1989), professionally known as Sef Cadayona, is a Filipino actor, comedian and dancer.
-He gained recognition after appearing in an ice cream commercial in the early 2000s.
-He later joined the fifth season of StarStruck (2009), where he made it to the Final Fourteen and was noted for his dance skills.
-After the show, he appeared in several GMA Network programs, most notably in Bubble Gang, as host in Sabado Badoo, and as judge in Laff, Camera, Action.
-He took the lead role in Pepito Manaloto: Ang Unang Kuwento.
+John Paul Joseph "Sef" Cadayona is a Filipino actor, comedian and dancer.
+He gained recognition from an ice cream commercial in the early 2000s and later joined the fifth season of StarStruck (2009), where he reached the Final Fourteen and showcased his dance skills.
+He went on to appear in several GMA Network programs, including Bubble Gang, Sabado Badoo (2015), and Laff Camera Action (2016), and starred in Pepito Manaloto: Ang Unang Kuwento (2021).

 Life and career

 John Paul Joseph Cadayona was raised in Las Piñas City.
 He completed his secondary education at Divine Light Academy and earned a degree in Media Arts, majoring in Broadcasting, from San Beda College Alabang.

 2000s: Early television appearances

 Cadayona made his television debut notable in a commercial for an ice cream brand known for its quirky scenarios involving how to spend a 20-peso bill.
 Although the advertisement is no longer airing, it gained recognition during its run.
 In 2009, Cadayona joined the fifth season of the television reality show StarStruck and advanced to the Final Fourteen in November of that year, alongside Steven Silva and Sarah Lahbati, who were ultimately named the Male and Female Ultimate Survivors, respectively.